mindsdb/mindsdb/docs/website/docs/Config.md

 title: Configuration Settings
 ---

-MindsDB has config variables that can be set by as environment variables or on script.
+MindsDB has config variables that can be set by as environment variables or on a script.

 Here are some of the variables of general interest: